MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

    * SignalStrength (integer) - A numeric value for the strength of the network.
    * IsSecure (boolean) - Returns a value of `true` if the network is secure.
 Otherwise, `false`.

+### GetAudioServiceEnabled

+Describes whether the audio service running on Misty's 820 processor is currently enabled.

+For more information about enabling and disabling the audio service, see the [`DisableAudioService`](./#disableaudioservice) command description.

+Endpoint: GET &lt;robot-ip-address&gt;/api/services/audio

+Parameters

+* None

+Return Values

+* Result (boolean) - Returns `true` if the audio service is enabled.
+Otherwise, `false`.

 ### GetBatteryLevel

 Obtains Misty's current battery level, along with other information about the battery.

 Endpoint: GET &lt;robot-ip-address&gt;/api/battery